SGL-UT/gnsstk/PYTHON.md

 Inner Classes:

-	SWIG cannot wrap nested classes/structs (as of v2.0.7), so many of the inner classes and exceptions were simply pulled into the gpstk namespace.
+	SWIG cannot wrap nested classes/structs (as of v2.0.7), so many of the inner classes and exceptions were simply pulled into the gnsstk namespace.

 Standard Library Classes: